 Since the 1950s, the IRS has operated a limited amnesty program for taxpayers who accidentally or intentionally filed erroneous returns.
 The DVDP does not forgive penalties and interest, but it does eliminate the risk of a criminal prosecution.
 If the income in question was illegal, the DVDP does not apply.

-Individuals with several unfiled returns can voluntarily come clean, with the aid of an attorney.
+Individuals with several unfiled tax returns can voluntarily come clean, with the aid of an attorney.
 The feds prosecuted actor Wesley Snipes over just three years of unfiled returns.
 But generally, the IRS seldom takes action over fewer than six years of unfiled returns.

 More importantly for IRS Bitcoin purposes, the DVDP applies in tax evasion cases.
 The aforementioned penalties and interest may include the 75 percent fraud penalty.

 Procedurally, an attorney sends a letter to the IRS attaching amended returns and promising to pay penalties and interest.
-The amended returns must be truthful, timely (i.e. sent before the IRS initiates a civil or cirminal investigation), and complete.
+The amended returns must be truthful, timely (i.e. sent before the IRS initiates a civil or criminal investigation), and complete.
 There are other ways to enter the DVDP, but this method is by far the easiest one.

 If the latest IRS Bitcoin news made you nervous, talk to a tax attorney before things get bad.